Skip to main content

 =======

 The Current change is your code and the Incoming change is the conflicting code.
-You can either:
+You can do three things:

 2. Keep the incoming change